ewa/Part-DB-server/docs/usage/information_provider_system.md

 You must create an organization there and create a "Production app".
 Most settings are not important, you just have to grant access to the "Product Information" API.
 You will get an Client ID and a Client Secret, which you have to enter in the Part-DB env configuration (see below).

+TODO: Document that DigiKey distinguishes between "sandbox apps" which are immediately available to any developer and "production apps" which must be associated with an organization, *and* that the code must be manually edited to work with sandbox app credentials, *and* that one gets an uninformative OAUTH error if one tries to use sandbox credentials.

 Following env configuration options are available:
 * `PROVIDER_DIGIKEY_CLIENT_ID`: The client ID you got from Digi-Key (mandatory)
 * `PROVIDER_DIGIKEY_SECRET`: The client secret you got from Digi-Key (mandatory)